 Well, if it is and if I really mean what I say, why do I love conditionally?

-That’s the point of an article that I read with interest and guilt over my lunch break: [...]
+That’s the point of an article that I read with interest and guilt over my lunch break: that [...]

 One thing about BS: it makes great leftovers.